 A huge challenge to small business growth is cash flow.
 The majority of small businesses struggle with managing their cash flow, and cash flow issues are the number one cause of small business failure.
-2020 was a rough year for small business owners, and many businesses are still not seeing the same revenue they were before.
+There have been some rough years for small business owners, and many businesses are still not seeing the same revenue they were before.
 So, it stands that small business cash flow is hurting.
 It is necessary to overcome cash flow challenges to protect your business.

 Overcoming Cash Flow Challenges Right Now

 There are several steps you should take to improve your cash flow.
 First and foremost, take a look at your receivables.
 The majority of the cash flow strain you are experiencing will likely be due to lengthy credit terms.
 You meet payroll each month, and you have suppliers to pay.
 So, you need payments coming in faster to balance out the payments you are making.
 Eagle Business Credit is an invoice factoring company.
 This means that we see hundreds of invoices a day, and currently, small businesses are not collecting on open invoices as fast as they could.
 A service we provide is purchasing open invoices, so your business has cash on hand immediately after a sale, and we wait for customer payment for you.

 Dive into Your Payables

 If you are selling on credit terms, you are probably buying on credit terms as well.
 See if you can stretch out your payments.
 Having more cash on hand means having the ability to pivot, sell, and grow.
 So, there is no benefit to your business if you pay early on your invoices.
 Sometimes, a supplier may offer an early pay discount which will benefit your business.
 Then, if you have the cash flow to pay early, you may save money by taking advantage of that offering.
 Stretching out your payments does not mean you have to renegotiate credit terms with your suppliers.
 You may find that you have been paying well before payment is due, so this can be an easy change with a quick benefit to your business.